 Please contact the Conservation Halton Foundation at 905- 336-1158 (extension 2256) or email@example.com to discuss your donation.

-We are committed to being accountable and transparent, and to use your donations as effectively as possible.
+We are committed to being accountable and transparent and to using your donations as effectively as possible.

 - Conservation Halton Foundation 2021 Audited Financial Statements